ZephyrZenn/ZephyrZenn/README.md

 - Learning and writing backend for 1 years, but still a rookie.

 - I'm good at Java, but its just for survival.
-Rust and Go is life. 😄
+Rust is life. 😄

 - Try to be a churchman of rust ✨